esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 The table below compares our estimates to Dupuy and Galichon.
 As shown we are not able to fully recover their estimates.

-From the table we that our estimates for job attributes (row 1-3) closely aligned with their estimates.
-However, the estimated worker productivity terms (row 4-14) do not match their estimates.
-Our estimated salary constant and scale parameter of the firms tast-shocks also differ substantially from their estimates.
+From the table, we observe that our estimates for job attributes (rows 1–3) closely resemble those of Dupuy and Galichon.
+However, the estimated worker productivity terms (rows 4–14) do not match their estimates.
+Additionally, our estimated salary constant and the scale parameter of the firms’ taste shocks differ substantially from their reported values.

 |                               |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:------------------------------|----------------------------:|------------------:|